molee1354/simscript/docs/syntax.md

 Simscript supports basic object-oriented programming patterns.
 Class definitions can be created with the `class` keyword.

-This is an example of a class in Simscript.
+This is an example of using a class in Simscript.

 ```javascript
 class Animal {